bolaft/diannotator/README.md

 ### Special Commands:

-#### Add : `Control A`

-The next entry creates a new label added to the active layer, or creates a new qualifier for the active layer, if applicable.

 #### Change Layer : `Control C`

 Changes the active layer.

-#### Filter : `Control F`
+#### Erase Annotation : `Control E`

-Displayed segments are filtered to only display those bearing the same annotation as the active segment for the active layer.
-If the segment doesn't have a label on the active layer, the filter is created to only display segments bearing the same legacy annotation for the active layer.
-Using this command again will remove the filter and display all segments.
+Removes label and qualifier from the active segment.

-#### Link : `Control L`
+#### Link Segment : `Control L`

 If the active segment is not linked to any other segment, links it to a specific segment, selected by index after selecting the link type.
 If the segment is already linked to another segment of the selected link type, the link is removed.

+### Unlink Segment : `Control U`

+Removes all links emanating from the active segment.

+#### Split Segment : `Control S`

+Splits the active segment in two, on the chosen token.
+Links, notes, annotations and legacy annotations are preserved.

-#### Merge : `Control M`
+#### Merge Segment : `Control M`

 Merges the active segment to the previous ones.
 Links, notes, annotations and legacy annotations are preserved.

+#### Add Tag : `Control A`

+The next entry creates a new label added to the active layer, or creates a new qualifier for the active layer, if applicable.

+#### Rename Tag : `Control R`

+Updates the name of the label or qualifier used for the active segment, on the active layer.
+All segments annotated with this label or qualifier will be affected.

+#### Filter By Label : `Control F`

+Displayed segments are filtered to only display those bearing the same annotation as the active segment for the active layer.
+If the segment doesn't have a label on the active layer, the filter is created to only display segments bearing the same legacy annotation for the active layer.
+Using this command again will remove the filter and display all segments.

-#### Note : `Control N`
+#### Add Note : `Control N`

 The next entry creates a note and attaches it to the active segment.
 If the active segment already has a note attached, the note is deleted.

-#### Remove : `Control R`

-Deletes the active segment's annotation for the active layer.

-#### Split : `Control S`

-Splits the active segment in two, on the chosen token.
-Links, notes, annotations and legacy annotations are preserved.

-#### Update : `Control U`

-The next entry updates the name of the label used for the active segment, on the active layer.
-All segments annotated with this label will be affected.

-#### Undo : `Control Z`

-Cancels the last action performed.
-Up to 50 actions can be undone this way.